equivalentideas/home/_posts/2015-10-15-why-westconnex.markdown

 WestConnex is a $15 billion dollar project to expand Sydney’s motorway system.
 When I look at this project, as a Sydney local,
-I wonder why successive NSW Governments are so keen on it?
+I wonder why our Government is so keen on it?

 The stated goal of the project is to improve Sydney’s bad traffic,